ralna/GALAHAD/doc/C/rst-dir/qpa_functions.rst

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the linear term :math:`g` of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.
+		- is a one-dimensional array of size n and type double, that holds the linear term $g$ of the objective function.
+The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- f

-		- is a scalar of type double, that holds the constant term :math:`f` of the objective function.
+		- is a scalar of type double, that holds the constant term $f$ of the objective function.

 	*
 		- a_ne

-		- is a scalar variable of type int, that holds the number of entries in the constraint Jacobian matrix :math:`A`.
+		- is a scalar variable of type int, that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the constraint Jacobian matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the constraint Jacobian matrix $A$ in any of the available storage schemes.

 	*
 		- c_l

-		- is a one-dimensional array of size m and type double, that holds the lower bounds :math:`c^l` on the constraints :math:`A x`.
-The i-th component of c_l, i = 0, ... , m-1, contains :math:`c^l_i`.
+		- is a one-dimensional array of size m and type double, that holds the lower bounds $c^l$ on the constraints $A x$.
+The i-th component of c_l, i = 0, ... , m-1, contains $c^l_i$.

 	*
 		- c_u

-		- is a one-dimensional array of size m and type double, that holds the upper bounds :math:`c^l` on the constraints :math:`A x`.
-The i-th component of c_u, i = 0, ... , m-1, contains :math:`c^u_i`.
+		- is a one-dimensional array of size m and type double, that holds the upper bounds $c^l$ on the constraints $A x$.
+The i-th component of c_u, i = 0, ... , m-1, contains $c^u_i$.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type double, that holds the lower bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type double, that holds the lower bounds $x^l$ on the variables $x$.
+The j-th component of x_l, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type double, that holds the upper bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type double, that holds the upper bounds $x^l$ on the variables $x$.
+The j-th component of x_u, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type double, that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- c

-		- is a one-dimensional array of size m and type double, that holds the residual :math:`c(x)`.
-The i-th component of c, j = 0, ... , n-1, contains :math:`c_j(x)`.
+		- is a one-dimensional array of size m and type double, that holds the residual $c(x)$.
+The i-th component of c, j = 0, ... , n-1, contains $c_j(x)$.

 	*
 		- y

-		- is a one-dimensional array of size n and type double, that holds the values :math:`y` of the Lagrange multipliers for the general linear constraints.
-The j-th component of y, j = 0, ... , n-1, contains :math:`y_j`.
+		- is a one-dimensional array of size n and type double, that holds the values $y$ of the Lagrange multipliers for the general linear constraints.
+The j-th component of y, j = 0, ... , n-1, contains $y_j$.

 	*
 		- z

-		- is a one-dimensional array of size n and type double, that holds the values :math:`z` of the dual variables.
-The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.
+		- is a one-dimensional array of size n and type double, that holds the values $z$ of the dual variables.
+The j-th component of z, j = 0, ... , n-1, contains $z_j$.

 	*
 		- x_stat

 		- is a one-dimensional array of size n and type int, that gives the current status of the problem variables.
-If x_stat(j) is negative, the variable :math:`x_j` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
+If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
 On entry, if control.cold_start = 0, x_stat should be set as above to provide a guide to the initial working set.

 	*
 		- c_stat

 		- is a one-dimensional array of size m and type int, that gives the current status of the general linear constraints.
-If c_stat(i) is negative, the constraint value :math:`a_i^Tx` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
+If c_stat(i) is negative, the constraint value $a_i^Tx$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
 On entry, if control.cold_start = 0, c_stat should be set as above to provide a guide to the initial working set.

 .. index:: pair: function; qpa_solve_l1qp
 .. _doxid-galahad__qpa_8h_1a1a95adb548b743128e0df4ab4e801f19: